Vyral/tandra-bowers/_posts/2020-04-22-the-most-common-contingencies-in-real-estate.md

 **4\.
 Title.** A buyer needs a free and clear title—no liens, back taxes, or encumbrances can be present on that property if they want to receive the mortgage company’s OK to settle.&nbsp;

 If you need further information on this topic or have questions on any other real estate-related topics, feel free to give me a call or send an email.
 I always look forward to hearing from you.

+ **During the COVID-19 crisis, there may be additional types of contingencies.
+If you'd like to discuss these, please give me a call.**